01 of 08

 What You Can Make With Single Crochet

-Once you have learned how to single crochet, you can make all different kinds of things.
+Once you learn how to single crochet, you can make all different kinds of things.
 Single crochet is the primary stitch used in amigurumi, for example.
 And it is used throughout all other types of projects as well.
-Ready to learn more?
-Here is a guide to all you can do with single crochet.